SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 }
 ```

-Over time the code base moves on, the test is not kept in step with
-the code so eventually becomes redundant.
+The risk is that, over time the code base moves on, the disabled test is not updated in step with the purpose of the code and eventually becomes redundant and irrelevant, and potentially never re-enabled.

-It is generally a good idea to add an explanatory description as the annotation parameter.
+During code reviews, we will often point out that it is a good idea to add an explanatory description as the annotation parameter.

 ```
 @Disabled("Disabled to demonstrate adding a reason")